Exact PPS Sampling with Bounded Sample Size: Operations on Latent Samples

-\textsc{Downsample}: Given $\theta \in [0,1]$, the goal of downsampling $L=(A,\pi,C)$ by a factor of $\theta$ is to obtain an new latent sample $L'=(A',\pi',\theta C)$ such that, if we generate $S$ and $S'$ from $L$ and $L'$ via \textsc{Output}, the appearance probabilities are scaled down according to \eqref{eq:downsampProb}.
+\textsc{Downsample}: Given $\theta \in [0,1]$, the goal of downsampling $L=(A,\pi,C)$ by a factor of $\theta$ is to obtain a new latent sample $L'=(A',\pi',\theta\cdot C)$ such that, if we generate $S$ and $S'$ from $L$ and $L'$ via \textsc{Output}, the appearance probabilities are scaled down according to \eqref{eq:downsampProb}.
 Theorem~\ref{th:downsamp} (later in this section) asserts that Algorithm~\ref{alg:downsamp} satisfies this property.

-In the pseudocode for Algorithm~\ref{alg:downsamp}, the \textsc{Uniform} function generates a random value from a Uniform(0,1) distribution and $\textsc{Sample}(A, n)$ samples n items uniformly and without replacement from $A$.
+In the pseudocode for Algorithm~\ref{alg:downsamp}, the \textsc{Uniform}$(a,b)$ function generates a random value uniformly from the interval $(a,b)$ and $\textsc{Sample}(A, n)$ samples $n$ items uniformly and without replacement from $A$.
 The subroutine $\textsc{Swap1}(A,\pi)$ moves a randomly selected item from $A$ to $\pi$ and moves the current item in $\pi$ to $A$.
 Similarly, $\textsc{Move1}(A,\pi)$ moves a randomly selected item from $A$ to $\pi$, replacing the current item in $\pi$ (if any).

-To gain some intuition for why the algorithm works, consider a simple special case, where the goal is to form a latent sample $L' = (A',\pi', \theta C)$ from a latent sample $L=(A,\pi,C)$, where $C$ is an integer, and assume that $C'=\theta C$ is non-integer, so that $L'$ contains a partial item.
+To gain some intuition for why the algorithm works, consider a simple special case: the goal is to form a latent sample $L' = (A',\pi', \theta\cdot C)$ from a latent sample $L=(A,\pi,C)$, where $C$ is an integer and $C'=\theta\cdot C$ is non-integer, so that $L'$ contains a partial item.
 In this case, we simply select an item at random (from $A$) to be the partial item in $L'$ and then select $\floor{C'}$ of the remaining $C-1$ items at random to be the full items in $L'$.
 By symmetry, each item $i\in L$ is equally likely to be included in $S'$, so that the inclusion probabilities for the items in $L$ are all scaled down by the same fraction, as required for \eqref{eq:downsampProb}.
 This scenario corresponds to lines~\ref{ln:smpl} and \ref{ln:move} in the algorithm, where we carry out the above selections by randomly sampling $\floor{C'}+1$ items from $A$ to form $A'$ and then choosing a random item in $A'$ as the partial item by moving it to $\pi$.